splunk/public-o11y-docs/apm/apm-spans-traces/service-centric-views.rst

 * :strong:`Availability service-level objective (SLO)` - The availablity service-level objective (SLO) shows the percentage of time your service was available in the last 30 days.
 The chart shows successful and unsuccessful requests.
 * :strong:`Dependency map` - The dependency map shows the immediate upstream and downstream dependencies for the service you are viewing.
 * :strong:`Request rate` - The request rate chart shows streaming request data for the service.
+If you have detectors for the request rate configured for the service triggered alerts will display below the chart.
+Select the chart to view example traces.
 The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
 * :strong:`Requests latency distribution` - The request latency distribution chart shows p50, p90, and p99 latency data for the service.
+If you have detectors for the latency configured for the service triggered alerts will display below the chart.
+Select the chart to view example traces.
 The blue dot on the chart indicates the data is streaming, that is, you don't need to refresh to see new data.
 * :strong:`Error rate` - The error rate chart shows streaming error data for the service.
+If you have detectors for the error rate configured for the service triggered alerts will display below the chart.
+Select the chart to view example traces.
 The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
 * :strong:`Dependency time` - [Needs description of data in chart].
 * :strong:`Top endpoints`- Top endpoints shows up to 5 endpoints for the service.
 Use the search field to search for specific endpoints.
 Use the sort drop-down list to change how endpoints are sorted.
 Select :guilabel:`Explore in APM` to navigate to Endpoint Performance.